Building for Their Future

 - Building layout East/West

-- Construction will start in August 2016
+- Construction started in August 2016

 - Completed in August 2017